basiljs/basil.js/README.md

 to figure all of that out on our own!

 Supported Adobe Indesign versions: CS 5, CS 5.5 and CS 6

+If you want use Sublime Text instead of Adobe's Extendscript Toolkit, use the buildscript here: [extras/Sublime Text/README.md](extras/Sublime Text/)